Chicago: Live and Learn

 One of the world's great cities, Chicago is home to renowned cultural institutions such as the Chicago Symphony Orchestra and the Art Institute, legendary sports teams like the White Sox, Bears, and the Bulls, and a stunning lakefront with parks, beaches, trails, and harbors.
 Chicago has an innovative scene for blues, jazz, rock music, theater, and improv comedy.
 Chicago is a city of neighborhoods, each with its own personality—ready for you to explore.

 As beautiful and livable as the city is, it also wrestles with the social issues that continue to perplex all urban areas: substandard public housing and schooling, gang violence, and populations who struggle with access to care or homelessness.
 SSA is deeply committed to trying to solve these challenges through strong partnerships with communities.
 Using its expertise and intellectual capital, SSA has formed partnerships with organizations such as the Revere School and the Comer Science and Education Foundation, the Heartland Alliance, Chicago Public Schools, and the Illinois' Department of Children and Family Services.
-In addition to their field placments, SSA students tutor children at local elementary schools, volunteer to provide meals and services to the homeless, and participate in community outreach activities.
+In addition to their field placments, SSA students tutor children at local elementary schools, volunteer to provide meals and services to people who are homeless, and participate in community outreach activities.

 A Neighborhood Community